replicatedhq/replicated-docs/docs/enterprise/installing-embedded-cluster.md

 To install the application:

-1. Run one of the following commands to create the cluster and install the app manager:
+1. Run one of the following commands to create the cluster with the Kubernetes installer and install the app manager:

     * For a regular installation, run: